History of General Motors: World War II

 General Motors produced vast quantities of armaments, vehicles, and aircraft for the Allied war effort during World War II.
 Its multinational interests were split up by the combating powers during the war such that the American, Canadian and British parts of the corporation served the Allied war effort and Adam Opel AG served the Axis war effort.
 By the spring of 1939, the German Government had assumed day-to-day control of American owned factories in Germany, but decided against nationalizing them completely (seizing the assets and capital).
 Soon after the war broke out, the nationalization came.

 General Motors ranked first among United States corporations in the value of wartime production contracts.
 GM's William S. Knudsen served as head of U.S. wartime production for President Franklin Roosevelt.
 The General Motors UK division, Vauxhall Motors, manufactured the Churchill tank series for the Allies.
 The Vauxhall Churchill tanks were instrumental in the UK campaigns in North Africa.
 Bedford Vehicles and GM of Canada, CMP manufactured 500,000 logistics vehicles for the UK military, all important in the UK's land campaigns.
-In addition to the obvious manufacture of motor vehicles for the Allied cause, GM was also a major manufacturer of aircraft.
+In addition to the obvious manufacture of motor vehicles for the Allied cause, GM was also a major manufacturer of aircraft, setting up the Eastern Aircraft Division with five plants to assemble Grumman-designed aircraft for the allied navies.

 By mainstream accounts, General Motors' German subsidiary (Adam Opel AG) was outside the control of the American parent corporation during World War II.
 Some historians posit that GM profiteered on both sides, but Alfred Sloan's memoir presents a description of lost control.
 However, GM found criticism for its tax avoidance around the Opel topic.
 During the war, GM declared it had abandoned its German subsidiary, and took a complete tax write-off worth "approximately $22.7 million", yet after the war, GM collected some $33 million in "war reparations" because the Allies had bombed its German facilities.